-Figure 4-28 Settings → Phone Screen

-Table 4-9 Settings → Phone
+Figure 4-32 Settings → Phone Screen Table 4-12 Settings → Phone

 Section Value Dial Plan Disabled / Enabled Disabled - when selected, the requirement to dial a "9" before making a call across Iridium is now disabled.
 (Note: When disabled, all calls go across the Iridium constellation and local extension to extension calls are disabled.)
 (ENABLED is the default setting) Extension Mapping 1-88888 Additional custom extensions of varying lengths can be added.
-1001 Default extension that receives and makes calls on the first Iridium line.
+1001 Default extensions that receives and makes calls on the first Iridium line.
 Connected to the first POTS line.

-1002 Default extension that receives and makes calls on the second Iridium line.
+Section Value 1002 Default extensions that receives and makes calls on the second Iridium line.
 Connected to the second POTS line.
-1003 Default extension-s that receives and makes calls on the third Iridium line.
-Inbound Iridium Line es 1-88888 Maps each inbound Iridium line to a single extension previously set up.
-1001 - 1003 Default extensions 1001, 1002 and 1003 are mapped to Line 1, Line 2 and Line 3 respectively

-Section Value Device Mapping POTS Assigns extensions to POTS 1 and POTS 2 phones (Note: 2 POTS phones can be attached with a splitter to the POTS connector.
-Radio GW Assigns extension to the Radio Gateway Phone Configuration Enable Call Log Disabled / Enabled (Enabled is the default setting).
+1003 Default extension that receives and makes calls on the third Iridium line.
+Inbound Iridium Lines 1-88888 Maps each inbound Iridium line to a single extension previously set up.
+1001 - 1003 Default extensions 1001, 1002 and 1003 are mapped to Line 1, Line 2 and Line 3 respectively Device Mapping POTS Assigns extensions to POTS 1 and POTS 2 phones (Note: 2 POTS phones can be attached with a splitter to the POTS connector.
+Radio GW Assigns extension to the Radio Gateway Phone Server Configuration Server Address Domain Name / IP Address (Domain Name is the default setting).
+Sets the SIP server to either use the below provided Server Domain Name or to use the terminal's IP address as the sip server.
+Server Domain Name The desired domain name to be used when the Server Address option is set to Domain Name.
+Not used if IP Address is selected above.
+Phone Configuration Enable Call Log Disabled / Enabled (Enabled is the default setting).
 Call logs display Active Calls and Call History when the Calls menu item is selected.
 POTS Impedance Sets the dynamic output of the POTS system to match regional Phone types (USA, Australia, Europe, UK, USA-Loaded) (USA is the default setting) POTS Compliance Sets the POTS Compliance to match regional phone types.
 (USA or Brazil).
 (USA is the default setting)

-Extensions must begin with a number from 1 to 8 and are limited to four (4) digits.
+Extensions must begin with a number from 1 to 8 and must have four (4) or more digits.